Constraints on $f(T)$ Gravity from Solar Neutrino Conversion

 Here, $P_i^{\text{obs}}$ and $\sigma_i$ are the observed central values and uncertainties from the data (in Figs. \ref{fig3} and \ref{fig4}), and $P_i^{\text{th}}$ is the theoretically predicted value, obtained by the present model.
 We determined the optimal (best-fit) values of the model parameters by finding the values of $\alpha$ and $\Delta\kappa$ that minimize the $\chi^2$ value against the experimental data.
 The corresponding $1\sigma$ and $2\sigma$ confidence intervals are determined by the parameter regions where $\Delta\chi^2 = \chi^2 - \chi^2_{\text{bf}}$ does not exceed $1.0$ and $4.0$, respectively.
 In this framework, all experimental uncertainties are treated as independent statistical errors; no correlated systematic effects across experiments or data releases are incorporated.
 The analysis does not impose external theoretical priors on the model parameters $\alpha$ and $\Delta\kappa$; constraints arise exclusively from the solar neutrino data likelihood.

-Table \ref{table2} presents the constraints on the $f(T)$ gravity parameter $\alpha$ derived from measurements of the solar $^8$B neutrino flux reported by successive generations of solar neutrino experiments.
-For each dataset, the measured electron-neutrino flux $\Phi_i$ is used to define the corresponding observed survival probability, $P_i^{\mathrm{obs}} = \Phi_i / \Phi_{\mathrm{SSM}}$, where $\Phi_{\mathrm{SSM}} = (5.94 \pm 0.65) \times 10^{6} \mathrm{cm^{-2}s^{-1}}$ denotes the $^8$B neutrino flux predicted by the Standard Solar Model (SSM) [BPS08(GS)] \cite{Pena-Garay,Navas-PDG}.
-The uncertainty $\sigma_i$ is evaluated by propagating both the experimental measurement errors and the uncertainty associated with the SSM normalization.
-These survival probabilities are then analyzed within the framework of the present model to obtain the best-fit values of $\alpha$, together with their corresponding $1\sigma$ and $2\sigma$ confidence intervals, for each individual experiment as well as for combined datasets.
+Table \ref{table2} summarizes constraints on the $f(T)$ gravity parameter $\alpha$ inferred from measurements of the solar $^8$B neutrino flux by several generations of solar neutrino experiments.
+The table reports, for each experiment or combination of experiments, the experimentally measured electron-neutrino flux and the corresponding best-fit value of $\alpha$, together with its $1\sigma$ and $2\sigma$ confidence intervals within the framework of the present model.